theoprosiseOrganization/LinkLocal/README.md

 - User can see personalized recommendations based on their interests and location
 - User can develop a recommendation engine using collaborative filtering or content-based filtering
 - User can suggest activities based on user interests, location, and past interactions

+---

+# Screen Archetypes

+- **Home Page:**
+  - Map list of nearby people
+  - Big button to encourage users to create event
+  - Friends nearby notification

+- **Suggested Events Page:**
+  - Grid or carousel showcasing 3–4 suggested events/friends with images, titles, and brief descriptions

+- **Create Event Page:**
+  - Form to input details — name, date, time, location, and description

+- **Profile Page:**
+  - User information — editable
+  - List of all user-created events and friends list

+- **Friends Tab:**
+  - Suggest friends

+- **Event Page:**
+  - Detailed view of a certain event
+  - Many use cases and highly modular

+---

+# Data Model

+### Users Table

+- `ID`: Unique identifier for each user
+- `Name`: Store the user's name
+- `Email`: For login
+- `Password`: Hashed and salted for security
+- `Avatar`: URL or binary data for the user's profile picture
+- `Location (GeoJSON)`: Current or default location of the user
+- `Friends (ID)`: Store friend relationships via IDs (many-to-many, stored in a separate table)
+- `Preferences Data`: Used for personalizing recommendations
+- `Events (ID)`: References to event IDs user has created or joined (many-to-many)

+### Events Table

+- `ID`: Unique identifier for each event
+- `User who posted (ID)`: Foreign key reference to creator
+- `Images`: URLs or binary data for event images
+- `Text Description`: Detailed event description
+- `GeoJSON Data`: Location info for mapping

+---

+# Database

+- **PostgreSQL** with **PostGIS** for geospatial queries and map-based functionalities

+---

+# API

+- **Google Maps API** for map rendering, directions, and geocoding

+---

+# Backend

+- **Express.js** and **Node.js**